breck7/scrollsdk/faq.md

 #### Who makes Tree Notation, and is it open source?

 Tree Notation is open source, free, and made by volunteers.
-The Tree Notation Lab, a research group in Oahu, is currently behind a lot of the core Tree Notation infrastructure projects.
+The Tree Notation Lab, a research group at the University of Hawaii Cancer Center in Oahu, is currently behind a lot of the core Tree Notation infrastructure projects.
 We are building the infrastructure needed so that we can build better tools for cancer researchers, clinicians, and patients, but the faster we can get the broader Tree Notation ecosystem growing, the easier our work will become.

 #### Is Tree Notation ready for production use?